zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 No mind, never matter.
 The material world presupposes a thinking entity.

 Locke's radical empiricism seems to underestimate the creativity of the mind.
-Tabula rasa theory: men are born blank slate and all knowledge came from knowledge / experience.
+**Tabula rasa theory**: men are born blank slate and all knowledge came from experience.

 Leibniz.
 Calculus, statesman, probability theory, rationalist philosopher.